DrewAMSD/space_invaders/README.md

 # Space Invaders
 An implementation of the classic 2D arcade game space invaders using pygame

-## Running The Project
+## Running The Game
-Head to your bash and insert the following commands:
+Head to a bash shell and insert the following commands:
 ```bash
 # clone the repository from github
 git clone https://github.com/DrewAMSD/space_invaders.git